Lundalogik/LimeBootstrap/README.md

 	<li data-field="company" data-action="lime-link"><i class="icon-building"></i></li>
 	```

-The major input parameters are evaluated at load and the string to be executed is stored in a Data-args attribute.
+The input parameters are evaluated at load and the string to be executed is stored in a Data-args attribute.

 ##Technical